Dans-labs/dariah/docs/Components.md

   ultimately computed by [makeFields](Lib#makefields) and then passed to child components;
 * `filtered` **bool**;
   whether the list should be accompanied by filters;
-  the specification of which filters is in the
+  the specification of the filters themselves is in the [data model]({{site.serverBase}}/models/data.yaml);
-  [data model]({{site.serverBase}}/models/data.yaml);
 * `fields` **objects**;
   defines a subset of all fields: these are the fields that the component has to deal with;